NannyML/nannyml/docs/tutorials/data_quality/missing.rst

 We need to instantiate it with appropriate parameters:

 - The names of the columns to be evaluated.
-- A boolean option indicating whether we want the absolute count of the missing value instances or their relative ratio.
+- Optionally, a boolean option indicating whether we want the absolute count of the missing value instances or their relative ratio.
+By default it is set to true.
 - Optionally, the name of the column containing the observation timestamps.
 - Optionally, a chunking approach or a predefined chunker.
 If neither is provided, the default chunker creating 10 chunks will be used.
+- Optionally, a threshold strategy to modify the default one.
+See available threshold options :ref:`here<thresholds>`.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Missing Values.ipynb